 The area is a must visit and of course a great place to have a picnic throughout the year.
 The area is approximately 99 hectares in size and allows you to explore many great places for a picnic.
 There are many Dartmoor walls to sit against or trees to shade under, as well as many flat spots to choose from.

 The area really does offer a great range of possibilities, explore the red barn abandoned in the 1870's or the Dartmoor stone walls built by the French prisoners from the 100 years war.

 The area also has a variety of wildlife such as cuckoos, redstarts, butterflies, or dragonflies to see.

-To find Emsworthy Common, head up the hill towards Haytor from the big carpark at the bottom, with haytor on your right hand side, continue around the left hand bend then go past saddle tor on your right, follow the road around as it bends right, then pull into the second car park on your right, you should be able to walk down hill away from Haytor direction and go through the gate into emsworthy Common.
+To find Emsworthy Common, head up the hill towards Haytor from the big carpark at the bottom, with haytor on your right hand side, continue around the left hand bend then go past saddle tor on your right, follow the road around as it bends right, then pull into the second small car park on your right, you should be able to walk down hill away from Haytor direction and go through the gate into emsworthy Common.
 About a 3min walk

 The nearest facilities will be at Haytor lower car park.

 Once you have finished your tasty picnic at Emsworthy Common you can walk of your lunch with a pleasant afternoon walk around the nearby hound tor.

 When talking about picnic locations on Dartmoor it would be a remiss not to mention Spitchwick Common, This one really does make a great picnic spot among the natural beauty and beautiful river dart.

 Spitchwick lies on the South Devon side of Dartmoor and consists of a semi large and very flat river bank running alongside a fairly calm section of the River Dart, some sections have a weir so are more like natural swimming pools.
 The River Dart twists and turns its way through spitchwick creating many slow, calm and wide sections to swim in.